 All visitors are required to sign in at the office during the instructional day (8:20am-2:35pm).
 They will be issued a visitor badge.
 We welcome visitors but must ensure the safety of our students.

 Our gates open at 8am.
-Please do not drop off your child prior to 7:45 am.
+Please do not drop your child off prior to 7:45 am.

 Report cards and/or progress reports are issued four times during the school year for children in TK-5.
-Report cards are issued at each semester.
+Report cards are issued each semester.
 Progress reports are issued at the midpoint of each semester.